OpenFn/kit/packages/runtime/README.md

 At the moment, the linker is very trivial, and simply projects imports from the runtime's own environment into the module via vm.Synthetic Module.
 You can pass a whitelist, as an array of regexes, to only allow matching modules to be loaded.

+By default, imports will be resolved using nodes resolution algorithm relative to the runtime's directory.
+The linker accepts a moduleHome, which accepts a folder to load modules from instead.
+This is a hook allowing adaptors to be loaded from the local filesystem.
+Soon we'll also be able to pass specific paths and maybe even point to the local langauge adaptor monorepo to load from there.

+We may add support for dynamic module loading - ie, the linker will download the module from unpkg.

 We will want to extend this functionality to allow version control on adaptors (ie, we can make `import { fn } from '@open/language-common@2.0.0-rc3` work)